p-meier/PageRecommender/README.md

 ##How to setup?

 ###IDE
-Simply import this as a maven-project.
+Simply import this as a maven-project and setup Scala for this project!
 I used IntelliJ IDEA to build this.

 ###deliciousfeeds4J
 This library isn't in central maven.
 You have to do a ``git clone`` and a ``maven install`` for this to work.